cowiekw/340bscrape/README.md

 *store_data(self, entities_list, table_name)*
 * Takes as input a list of entity objects and inserts each entity into the specified table.

-<p> Notes: Child site- A clinic, department, or outpatient facility participating in the 340b program that is affiliated with the parent hospital that <p>
+<p> Notes: Child site- A clinic, department, or outpatient facility participating in the 340b program that is affiliated with a parent hospital <p>